portworx/px-docs/reference-architecture/docker-datacenter.md

 * TOC
 {:toc}

-Portworx has been qualified to work with [Docker Datacenter](https://www.docker.com/products/docker-datacenter)
+Portworx has been qualified to work with Docker Datacenter.

 Docker Datacenter (DDC) has 3 major components: